 In 1868, the LDS Church (under Brigham Young) bought the property from James Whitmore's widow and Young sent Ansor P. Winsor (the LDS Bishop of Grafton, Utah) to manage the property and operate the cattle ranch as the Southern Utah Tithing Office.
 John Wesley Powell and his team of surveyors were working in the area in 1870-71, camping and getting their supplies at Pipe Spring.
 During those years Powell and Hamblin traveled around the area promoting peace and good relations between the Mormon settlers and the Indian tribes.
 Young and Winsor paced off the outlines of Winsor Castle in 1870, designing it so the spring was enclosed between two sandstone-block buildings in a central courtyard.
 The courtyard was enclosed within heavy wooden gates.
 Winsor Castle was soon built and the ranch prospered from 1871 to 1879.
 Then between the climate changing for the drier and the cattle and sheep over-grazing the land, the large tithing herd had to be moved elsewhere.
 From about 1877 on, Pipe Spring was also a way station along "the Honeymoon Trail," a route followed by Mormon couples on their way to be wed in the temple in St. George, UT.
 That was also about the same time the LDS Church established a telegraph station at Pipe Spring, the first telegraph station in Arizona Territory.

-Under Winsor, the property was a way-station for folks traveling across what is now the Arizona BLM Strip.
+Under Winsor, the property was a way-station for folks traveling across what is now known as the Arizona BLM Strip.
 It was most often used to shelter polygamist wives before they were moved to properties further out in the countryside.
 Then the federal government passed the Edmunds-Tucker Act in 1887.
 Edmunds-Tucker was the third and most sweeping Congressional effort to combat the practice of polygamy: it dissolved the Corporation of the LDS Church, seizing all church-owned properties valued at $50,000 or more.
-The LDS Church fought that tooth and nail but by 1895 they chose to sell to private interests rather than have the ranch confiscated.
+The LDS Church fought that tooth and nail but by 1895 they chose to sell the ranch to private interests rather than have the ranch confiscated.

 The ranch remained open to travelers and was a busy place until the federal government bought it so President Warren G. Harding could set it aside as a national monument on May 31, 1923.
 The Secretary of the Interior issued an order in 1933 that resolved all water conflicts around the spring by distributing the spring flow evenly among the National Park Service, the Kaibab Band of Paiute Indians and local private cattlemen.